 #2: Personalized French Bulldog Leash Holder Sign (The “Onyx” Style)

-You know that moment when you’re rushing out the door and your golden’s leash is just… gone?
-Like, you know you left it somewhere, but now it’s under a couch cushion or tangled with the grocery bags.
-Yeah.
-This fixes that.
+This is one of those times when you’re rushing out the door with your golden and you cannot for the life of you find his leash.
+You know you had it just a second ago but now it’s under the couch cushion or it’s tangled with the grocery bags.

 Prep Time: 30 min | Active Project Time: 2–3 hours | Difficulty Level: Intermediate